ispfx/typescript-crash-course/README.md

 ### Building Your Own TypeScript Files

 This solution is intended to accompany [Introduction to SharePoint Framework](https://sharepointfx.io/), an online educational course that helps you to learn modern SharePoint Framework development techniques.
-Learn how to build your TypeScript classes and variables by following the lessons found at [sharepointfx.io](https://sharepointfx.io/).
+Learn how to build your own TypeScript classes and variables by following the lessons found at [sharepointfx.io](https://sharepointfx.io/).

 ### Getting Started